maciejg-git/litewind-alpine-documentation/documentation/tabs.md

     </svg>
   </div>
   <div>
-  Note that tab transitions use <span class="code-word">absolute top-0</span> classes on the leaving element during the transition to position both tabs in the same place.
+  Note that tab transitions use <span class="code-word">absolute top-0</span> classes on the leaving element to position both tabs in the same place during the transition.
+Additionally, a <span class="code-word">delay-*</span> class is added to prevent blending of the transitioning elements.
   </div>
   <button x-bind="closeButton" class="ml-auto">
     <svg